pkarsy/persist_mqtt/README.md

 # persist_mqtt

-**STILL A LOT OF CHANGES, WAIT FOR THIS MESSAGE TO DISSAPEAR BEFORE YOU CAN USE IT**

 Tasmota berry module analogous to persist, but stores the data to the MQTT server.
 If the server lives outside LAN, the connection must be secured with TLS.
 The variables are stored in cleartext, keep this in mind.

 ## Installation